luyadev/luya/UPGRADE.md

 LUYA UPGRADE
 ============

-This document will help you upgrading from one LUYA Version into another
+This document will help you upgrading from a LUYA Version into another.

 1.0.0-beta7
 -----------